petedavisdev/petedavis.dev/_posts/reasons-to-use-components-in-vuepress-markdown.md

 You selected {{ pic }} images at the start of this post.
 Try changing your selection.
 I've used [trick 6 from my previous post](https://petedavis.dev/fun-things-you-can-do-in-vuepress-markdown/#_6-get-interactive-with-a-script-tag) to set up the .md file as a single file component, complete with its own data :smile:

-Any component you add can have child components of its own, so you easily can build web apps into your pages.
+This is a very simple example.
+There is so much more you can do in a Vue component and any component you add can have child components of its own.
+You can see how easy it would be to build web apps into your pages.
 I'll be sharing my experiments with this in future.
 Now though, just to reinforce that point about reusability, here's that `<SubscribeForm />` component again :wink:

 <TinyLetter />